This upright yellow-flowering plant, with its distinctive odor, is a classic of the summer border.

 This small, colonizing tree produces the largest edible fruit indigenous to the United States.
 It has dark maroon flowers in the early spring which are pollinated by flies.

 Peas are tender spring vegetable on short vines.
 They often have large showy flowers in colors like pink and white.
 The pods can range in color from purple to green.
-They are best direct sown outdoors in the early months of spring.
-If you have a long, cool fall, a second crop can be grown.
+Peas are best direct sown outdoors in the early months of spring, and if you have a long, cool fall, a second crop can be grown.

 Persimmons are an unusual American fruit that can colonize in abandoned fields and open woods.
 Female trees bear astringent orange fruits that become fully ripe after a frost.